opensourcecobol/opensource-cobol/win32/readme.txt

     INCLUDE     Path of requirements headers.
                 Deploy headers "curses.h","curspriv.h" from pdcurses
                 and "gmp.h" from mpir.
-    LIB         Path of requirements library.
+    LIB         Path of requirements libraries.
                 Deploy libraries "pdcurses.lib" from pdcurses
                 and "mpir.lib" from mpir.